2024–25 Tanzanian Premier League

 The 2024–25 Tanzanian Premier League (known as the NBC Premier League for sponsorship reasons) was the 60th season of the Tanzanian Premier League, the top-tier football league in Tanzania (mainland only), since its establishment in 1965.
 The season started on 16 August 2024 and ended on 25 June 2025.
+The Young Africans drew the highest average home league attendance with 10,176.

 Teams

 The league consisted of 16 teams; the top 14 teams from the previous season, and two teams promoted from the Tanzanian Championship League.
 Young Africans entered the season as defending champions (for the third consecutive season).

 The promoted teams were the 2023–24 Tanzanian Championship League champions KenGold and runners-up Pamba Jiji.
 They replaced the 2023–24 Tanzanian Premier League bottom two teams Geita Gold and Mtibwa Sugar.